Project

 -Mike

-RE: How to run bin application via u-boot? - Added by Ahmed Shaaban almost 10 years ago
+RE: How to run bin application via u-boot? - Added by Ahmed Shaaban over 10 years ago

 If I knew the answer to using a bin file beyond "go", as you asked before, I would have told you before. :^)